TwinFaerie/unity-bring-back-searchable-menu/README.md

 Thanks to neon-age (https://github.com/neon-age/Unify) for pointing out how but I got annoying persistent error because the dll not using Nuget For Unity so in this module we will make it required that you install HarmonyX or Harmony from there too

-Same as the original path from neon-age, this is just patch to bring back what's on Unity 2023 code and it's not a plugin to create new things, so when it broke.. well it broke and we need to push Unity to re-implement it or someone else to create it from scratch
+Same as the original patch from neon-age, this is just patch to bring back what's on Unity 2023 code and it's not a plugin to create new things, so when it broke.. well it broke and we need to push Unity to re-implement it or someone else to create it from scratch

 # Requirement:
 - Only use it for Unity 6000.0.17f or lower (anything higher have broken UI)